meliskors/meliskors/README.md

 👀 I am interested in Java, C#, JavaScript for my future.

-🌱 I’m currently learning Java, C#, JavaScript and Css.
+🌱 I’m currently learning Java, C# and Web design.

 🤔 I’m looking for help with Web Develop